Extraction After Care Instructions

 Swelling: Swelling after extraction is a normal body reaction.
 It reaches its maximum about 48 hours after extraction and usually lasts 4-6 days.
 Apply ice packs over the area of extraction for the first 12 hours (alternating every 20 minutes).
 Sometimes 2-3 days after your extraction you may develop a "dry socket".
 If you experience an increase in pain and a foul mouth odor, contact our office.

 Rest: Avoid strenuous activity for 3 days after your extraction.

 Stiffness: After extraction you may experience jaw muscle stiffness and limited opening of your mouth.
 This is normal and should improve within 5-10- days.

-Stitches: If stitches have been place in the area of your extraction, you may need to have them removed in about 1 week.
+Stitches: If stitches have been place in the area of your extraction, you may need to have them removed.
 Your doctor will advise you.